Legal blog writing (or blawging as it is known) should be an essential part of marketing your law firm.

 Fortunately, there are a few great tools to help you.

-Simply type in a topic and the content analyzer will return the most popular existing content on the topic across the web.
+Simply type in a topic and the explorer will return the most popular questions, keywords, and terms on the topic from across the web.

 You have a wealth of knowledge in your head that people want to know.